 In the sun's core, gravitational forces create tremendous pressure and temperatures.
 The temperature of the sun in this layer is about 27 million degrees Fahrenheit (15 million degrees Celsius).
 Hydrogen atoms are compressed and fuse together, creating helium.
 This process is called nuclear fusion.
 As the gases heat up, atoms break apart into charged particles, turning the gas into plasma.

 The energy, mostly in the form of gamma-ray photons and neutrinos, is carried into the radiative zone.
-Photons can bounce around in this zone for about a million years before passing through the interface layer, or tachocline.
-Scientists think the sun's magnetic field is generated by a magnetic dynamo in this layer.
+Photons can bounce around at random in this zone from somewhere between a few thousand to about a million years before traveling to the surface, according to Sten Odenwald on NASA's Ask the Space Scientist page.

 Abundance of elements

 Astronomers who have studied the composition of the sun have catalogued 67 chemical elements in the sun.
 There may be more, but in amounts too small for instruments to detect.
 Here is a table of the 10 most common elements in the sun, according to NASA Goddard Space Flight Center:

 of total number

 "On the photon diffusion time scale for the sun".
 Astrophysical Journal, Part 1 (1992). https://adsabs.harvard.edu/full/1992ApJ...401..759M

 "On the time scale of energy transport in the sun".
 Solar Physics (2003). https://www.researchgate.net/publication/226250698_On_the_time_scale_of_energy_transport_in_the_Sun

 "The random walk of radiation from the sun".
 Walker, L. M. (2006). https://www.researchgate.net/publication/238080819_The_random_walk_of_radiation_from_the_sun